tathamoddie/Neo4j.Server.AzureWorkerHost/README.md

 Totally and utterly pre-alpha.
 Barely even that.
 A scratchpad for ideas.

+Progress can be tracked [on our public Trello board](https://trello.com/b/b27rGYoY).

 In the mean time, check out our other Neo4j related work here:

 * http://hg.readify.net/neo4jclient